Olive Garden Logo

 Olive Garden: Brand overview

-Olive Garden is a chain of informal restaurants from the United States, focusing on American-Italian cuisine.
+Olive Garden is an informal United States restaurant chain focusing on American-Italian cuisine.
 She serves steaks, salads, pasta, and breadsticks, with which she associates the main menu.
-In addition, the company is a subsidiary of Darden Restaurants, headquartered in Orange County, Florida, and operates 900 foodservice outlets worldwide.
-Its branded establishments are located in the United States and Italy and Canada, Brazil, Mexico, Kuwait, Ecuador, Slovakia, the Philippines, and other parts of the world.
+In addition, the company is a subsidiary of Darden Restaurants, headquartered in Orange County, Florida, and operates 900 food service outlets worldwide.
+Its branded establishments are in the United States, Italy, Canada, Brazil, Mexico, Kuwait, Ecuador, Slovakia, the Philippines, and other parts of the world.
 The institution was formed at the end of 1982 on the initiative of entrepreneur Bill Darden.

 Meaning and History